PCOS Root Causes: Functional Testing & Hormone Balance

 Key Insights

-• PCOS is a multisystem metabolic–endocrine condition.
+• PCOS is a multisystem metabolic-endocrine condition, not solely a reproductive disorder

 References